SunTT-DOC/PremPS/Datasets/S921/README.md

 <font size=4>

-**S921.txt** is the independent test set used to comparing PremPS with four other methods of INPS3D, PoPMuSiC, FoldX and mCSM.
+**S921.txt**: the combined independent test set contains 921 single mutations from 54 proteins.

-**RS824.txt** is the redundant dataset of S824.
-S824 is the subset of S921 that can be mapped to multiple protein structures.
+**RS824.txt**: the subset of S921 using all the other mapped redundant experimental structures.

-**MS824.txt** is the 3D modelling dataset of S824.
+**MS824.txt**: the subset of S921 using modeled structures built by Modeller software.

-**Selected Structures.rar** is the crystal structures in S921.
+**Selected Structures.rar** contains the experimental structures used in S921.

-**Redundant Structures.rar** is the crystal structures in RS824.
+**Redundant Structures.rar** contains the experimental structures used in RS824.

-**Modeled Structures.rar** is the modeled structures in MS824.
+**Modeled Structures.rar** contains the modeled structures used in MS824.

 </font>